US H1B Work Visa

 • Change of Employer: H-1B workers can change employers, but the new employer must file a new H-1B petition for the employee.

-• Dual Intent: Unlike some other visas, the H-1B is a dual-intent visa, meaning that H-1B holders can legally seek permanent residency in the U.S. while on a temporary work visa.
+• Dual Intent: Unlike some other visas, the H-1B is a dual-intent visa, meaning that holders can legally seek permanent residency in the US while on a temporary work visa.

-• Portability: H-1B visa holders have the benefit of portability, allowing them to move between jobs, provided the new job is in a specialty occupation, and the new employer files a new H-1B petition.
+• Portability: H-1B visa holders have the benefit of portability, allowing them to move between jobs, provided the new job is in a specialty occupation.

 Throughout the process, there are numerous legal and regulatory steps to be followed, and the timing and specific requirements can vary based on individual circumstances and current immigration laws.
 The complexity of the process often necessitates legal advice or the assistance of an immigration professional.

 The H-1B Visa is one of the most competitive visas to apply for.
-Due to there being an annual visa cap, there is a huge demand from US employers applying for this visa.
-Additionally, since it is a route to a Green Card, it is one of the best visas to apply to work in the US.
+Due to the annual visa cap, there is a huge demand from US employers applying for this visa.
+Additionally, since it is a route to a Green Card, it is one of the best visas to apply for working in the US.

 Under the H-1B, successful petitioners can: